MZachmann/QA40xPlot/README.md

 - a chart of THD vs Frequency
 - a chart of THD vs Amplitude.

+The spectral and intermodulation tests include an option for autoranging.
+The THD vs xx plots autorange.

 The code is based on C# and WPF (Windows Presentation Foundation).

 Before starting this application, first start the QA40x program.
 Minimize it if you want, but it is used for the